Focus Area

 • Reading matters.
 By fourth grade, kids should be reading to learn rather than learning to read.
 And if a child isn’t reading well by then, the road ahead is tougher.
 So we’re bringing volunteers into childcare centers and classrooms to read aloud.
 We’re getting more books into more kids’ hands, including partnering with Dolly Parton’s Imagination Library so children under 5 can get free books monthly.
 And we’re also mobilizing volunteer reading tutors.

 • Young people have to navigate an increasingly competitive college and career landscape, so we provide access to the skills they need to succeed in school and in the workplace.
 United Ways offer students professional training opportunities in in-demand industries.
 We collaborate to bring education, training and job placement resources to young adults living in subsidized housing.
-And our Young Men United pilot initiative gives young men of color academic and life skill support so they can graduate from college and enter the workforce.
+And, we offer academic and life skill support to high school students, so they can graduate from college or enter the workforce.